 Who we are

 Our work has improved the lives of people living in tea communities.
 To date, our work has reached over one million tea workers, small-scale farmers and their communities.

-We continue to drive and lead work on living wage and living income, as well as creating opportunities for tea workers and farmers to make more money.
-We’re proud to have established and jointly coordinate the Malawi Tea 2020 partnership to ensure that all workers in Malawi have improved wages and benefits.
+We continue to drive and lead work on living wage and living income, as well as creating opportunities for tea workers and farmers to increase their incomes.
+We’re proud to have established and jointly coordinated the Malawi Tea 2020 partnership to ensure that all workers in Malawi have improved wages and benefits.

 Our programmes champion women.
 Across Assam, India girls have better lives thanks to our partnership with UNICEF, which is reducing child marriage and unsafe migration, helping girls stay in education and equipping them and their communities with the skills to reduce the risk of violence, abuse and exploitation.
 Our Improving Lives programme with UNICEF is the largest of its kind, reaching 250,000 people and a quarter of all tea estates in Assam.